Drive Letter is Not Available in Windows 11: How to Fix It

 Since missing drive letters is a symptom of hardware failure, you should learn how to fix other problems that come from system failure.

-For example, having a hard drive that constantly crashes is a particularly awful problem to have.
+For example, having a hard drive that constantly crashes is a particularly awful problem.
 Before you do anything, it’s recommended that you first use a backup tool to save your files.

 Some users have reported instances of Windows 10 thinking their hard drive is removable when it isn’t.
 This is a configuration issue and can be solved by modifying the disk drive in the Device Manager.